Tuition and Financial Aid

 Basis for the Type of Financial Aid

-The aid package awarded to a student may consist of a loan, grant, scholarship, part-time job, or any combination of these programs.
-The total amount of aid the student receives depends on the level of financial need, submission of appropriate financial information and applications, academic records, and the availability of funds.
+The aid awarded to a student may consist of a loan, grant, scholarship, part-time job, or any combination of these programs.
+The total amount of aid the student receives depends on the student's cost of attendance, expected family contribution, meeting application deadlines, outside resources, academic history, and the availability of funds.

 Types of Financial Aid

 The following is a summary of the types of assistance that are available to graduate students at The University of Texas at Dallas.
 The student should be aware that many of the programs are subject to change without notice by the state or federal government.
 Information on all programs may be obtained from the Office of Financial Aid unless otherwise noted.